 You might be surprised (and maybe even a little bit upset) to learn that International NFL Game Pass plans allow for live streaming of every NFL game.
 On the contrary, NFL Game Pass live streaming isn't an option with the domestic package.

-So why would the NFL prevent its loyal fan base in the U.S. from streaming games live?
+So why would the NFL prevent its loyal fan base in the United States from streaming games live?
 In the immortal words of George Carlin: "Well, you're just going to have to figure that one out for yourself."

 Game Pass international prices vary by county